Kalpanath-krishnan/Rock-Paper-Scissors/README.md

-Rock-Paper-Scissors game using simple javascript program used functions to create computermove
+Rock-Paper-Scissors game using simple javascript program;

+used functions to create computermove;